Hybrid Quantum Error Correction and Mitigation by Purification: Anisotropic errors

 After one (effective) purification round,

 For equatorial targets ($\theta=\pi/2$), the input coherence is just $\beta_z$, and the per-round gain is linear:

 When $\beta_z\ll 1$ (strong dephasing) each round increases the transverse coherence by at most a constant factor.
-The core inefficiency remains: \emph{anisotropic} loss converts target amplitude into a component (along $Z$) that PQEC will not rotate back; it can only amplify the residual transverse component that survives the dephasing.
+The core limitation remains: anisotropic noise removes or suppresses particular components of the target Bloch vector, while the PQES power map only amplifies the eigenbasis already present in the noisy state.
+It cannot rotate the state back toward a target direction whose coherence has been erased.